openbaton/docs/docs/dummy-NSR.md

 ## Store the VimInstance

 Upload a VimInstance with the type *test* to the NFVO (e.g. this [VimInstance]).
-The type *test* will make sure that the NFVO uses the test-plugin for network services deployed using this VimInstance.
+The type *test* will make sure that the NFVO uses the test-plugin for deploying network services.

 ## Store the Network Service Descriptor